nosana-ci/docs.nosana.com/docs/hosts/grid-windows.md

 ## Launching the GPU Hosts with Custom Parameters

 You can manually launch the GPU Hosts to modify certain parameters:

-* Use the `--podman` parameter to direct to your Podman service if it's running elsewhere.
+- Use the `--podman` parameter to direct to your Podman service if it's running elsewhere.
-* Use `--volume` to map your solana key to `/root/.nosana/nosana_key.json` within the Docker container if you wish to use your own key.
+- Use `--volume` to map your Solana key to `/root/.nosana/nosana_key.json` within the Docker container if you wish to use your own key.

 ```sh:no-line-numbers
 docker run \